 Prerequisite: Digital Literacy This course focuses on using the core features of Adobe Illustrator.
 The course is similar to that of Computer Graphics in terms of including online tutorials and open-ended projects.
 Despite the course title, students do not need any illustration or drawing skills to take the course.
 The tutorials students complete will build skills while the projects allow them to apply learning in a creative fashion.
 The course offers graphic design projects such as logo creation and product packaging design.
-(Not offered 2019-2020)
+This course will be offered in the 2022-23 school year.